- 1300 664 601

 - Student Handbook

 - Student Fees and Charges Policy and Procedures

 - Workplace Guide

-If you are an eligible student, the Department of Education and Training (the department) may approve your VET Student Loan for an approved course.
-The department will pay your loan directly to your approved course provider.
-You will be responsible for any gap amount in the tuition fees, which are not covered by the loan.
-The loan may reduce your take-home (after-tax) wage or salary and may reduce your borrowing capacity.
-You will owe a debt to the Australian Government for the loan until it is repaid to the Commonwealth, which will be managed by the Australian Taxation Office (ATO).
+A VSL may reduce your take-home (after-tax) wage or salary and may reduce your borrowing capacity.
+You will owe a debt to the Australian Government for the loan until it is repaid to the Commonwealth, which will be managed by the ATO.

 Applying for a VET Student Loan

-Once you submit your eCAF, you will receive an email confirming your loan approval and providing you with a copy of your completed form.
-You should keep this form for your records.
+- Once you submit your eCAF, you will receive an email confirming your loan approval and a copy of your completed form which you should keep for your records.

 Eligibility for a VET Student Loan

 When enrolled in the HLT54121 Diploma of Nursing with us, you are eligible for a VET Student Loan if you meet the below criteria.

 Citizenship and residency requirements